It might be time to move out of the suburbs.

 Increased driving leads to higher costs which might help to explain why U.S. foreclosures have been more common in suburbs than in urban areas.
 In addition, although this isn’t a formal study, residents who have less opportunity to walk seem to be less healthy than their urban counterparts.

 Cul-de-sac communities force us to drive more, are less safe, and may even make us less healthy.
-Why do we all want to live there?
+It may not be the curse of the cul-de-sac but why do we all want to live there?